anshium/spatial-informatics-project/README.md

 - [ ] Make a robust visualisation enabling the user to input the start and the end-points of the trajectory and generate a trajectory.

 ## Extras (to get brownie points)
-- [ ] Make a 3D surface visualiser to make the robot traverse it (like a game)
+- [ ] Make a 3D surface visualiser to make the robot traverse it (like a game).
+A gaebo simulation like thingy.

 ## Some important points to note:
 1. I would rather get more marks if I talk about keywords and terminologies than if I do great work.
 That is how the course spatial informatics is.